cdeitrick/Lolipop/README.md

     --save-pvalues              Saves the p-values to a table and generates a heatmap for the population.
 Disabling saves a large amount of time for large datasets.
+    --sheetname                 Used to specify the sheet to use when the input is an excel file.
+Defaults to 'Sheet1'
+    --strict-filter             By default, the filters allow trajectories to appear both before and after a genotype fixes as long as they were undetected at the timepoint the sweep occurs.
+This generally represents mutations which appear, are removed during a genotype sweep, and reappear afterwards.
+Using `--strict-filter` would remove these trajectories.
+    --genotype-colors           Path to a file with a custom genotype colorscheme.
+The file should be tab-delimited with a genotype name (ex. 'genotype-13') in the first column and a HEX color code (ex. '#F5674A') in the second.
+These colors will override the default colorscheme.
+    -g, --known-genotypes       [BETA] Path to a file listing trajectories which are known to be in the same genotype.
+                                Each line in the file represents a single genotype, and each line should be a comma-separated list of trajectory labels as they appear in the input dataset.
+    -m, --method                Selects the clustering method to use. 'matlab' will use the original two-step method of sorting trajectories into genotypes while 'hierarchy' will use hierarchical clustering to do the clustering.
+Defaults to 'matlab' --metric                    Used to select the distance metric when `--method` is set to 'hierarchy'.
+        Available Options:
+        'similarity', 'binomial' Uses the binomial test implemented in the original matlab scripts as a distance metric.
+        'jaccard'               Uses the Jaccard distance between two series to determine the distance metric.
+        'minkowski'             Uses the minkowski distance as a distance metric.
+Primarily influenced by the difference between two series.
+        'pearson'               Uses the pearson correlation coefficient as the distance metric.
+Primarily influenced by the correlation of two series against each other.
+        'combined'              A combination of the 'pearson' and 'minkowski' distances to account for the correlation of two series as well as the difference between them.

 ## Input Parameters